Murder of Zahra Baker: 911 call

-Elisa made a 911 call at 5:30AM on October 9, 2010 to report a fire in the back of the family residence in Hickory.
+Elisa made a 911 call at 5:30AM on October 9, 2010, to report a fire in the back of the family residence in Hickory.
 The police arrived to find a ransom note and the smell of gasoline coming from Adam's company truck, a Chevrolet Tahoe.

 In a second 911 phone call made to report Zahra missing at 2PM the same day, Adam Baker explained that during a fire in their backyard a $1 million ransom note was found on his company truck the night before, addressed to Adam's boss and landlord, Mark Coffey.
 Adam explained that they called 911 earlier that day about the fire and implied that whoever started the fire, may have done so to distract the family in order to take Zahra.
 Adam explained the purported kidnapper mistakenly confused Zahra for Mark Coffey's daughter.
 Coffey's daughter was unharmed and with her family, Adam stated.
 Adam said the last time he saw his daughter was at 2:30AM.
 Apparently, Adam Baker left for work early in the morning and did not return until after Zahra went to sleep.

 Investigation

 Arrests and charges

 Elisa failed a polygraph test she had taken early in the investigation.
-She was asked if she had hurt Zahra, if she knew of anyone who had harmed Zahra, and if she knew who wrote the ransom note.
+Investigators questioned Elisa regarding whether she had hurt Zahra, if she knew of anyone who had harmed Zahra, and if she knew who wrote the ransom note.

 On October 10, 2010, search and rescue dogs were sent to search the Bakers' house and cars.
 The dogs gave positive alerts to the scent of human remains on both of the Bakers' cars, the Chevrolet Tahoe and a sedan.
 The police took swabs of what they thought might be blood from the car.
-Elisa Baker was also arrested for various crimes unrelated to the death of Zahra, including communicating threats, writing bad checks, larceny, and driving with a revoked license.
+Elisa Baker was then arrested for various crimes unrelated to the death of Zahra, including communicating threats, writing bad checks, larceny, and driving with a revoked license.
 Baker, who was jailed, was next charged with obstruction of justice after admitting that she wrote the ransom note, which led the police astray.

 Bond hearing

 In late October 2010, a Catawba County judge raised Elisa's bond from $40,000 to $65,000 at a bond hearing, believing that Elisa was a flight risk.
-Amber Fairchild, Elisa's daughter, testified at the hearing and said her mother told her she was thinking of leaving North Carolina the day before she was arrested.
-Amber Fairchild also said her mother was involved in an online relationship with a man from England who had sent her thousands of dollars.
-The prosecutor said, in response to the accused's lawyers attempts to lower her bond, that she had failed to show up at other court dates for other charges which included traffic violations and communicating threats.
+Amber Fairchild, Elisa's daughter, testified at the hearing that her mother said she considered leaving North Carolina the day before she was arrested.
+Fairchild also stated that her mother was involved in an online relationship with a man from England who had sent her thousands of dollars.
+The prosecutor said, in response to the accused's lawyers attempts to lower her bond, that she had failed to show up at other court dates for charges that included traffic violations and communicating threats.